 If you’re just starting out writing songs, I suggest trying a journaling strategy that a lot of songwriters use:

-I know, it sounds like a big time commitment.
+You may be thinking, “That sounds like a big time commitment.”
 But I promise it’s actually not.
 And it’s a huge way to see giant growth in your songwriting.

 The rules are simple: Write something every day.
 It doesn’t have to be a song, and it doesn’t have to be diary entry.
 But it can be either, or something else entirely.
 Just write something.

 But write something.
-(To Do lists don’t count, my lovely Type A friends!)
+(To Do lists don’t count!)

 You don’t have to be writing fully finished songs every day.
 Seriously!
 If you’re just getting started, remove the pressure to write a song every day.